 I’m very hurt at the apathy of the church.
 I’m very hurt over the determination of the government to destroy life.

-To speak with childlike faith to Jesus, humbling asking Him that “I may really just grow up and be like You someday.”
+To speak with childlike faith to Jesus, humbly asking that “I may really just grow up and be like You someday.”

 CCM Magazine is running an ongoing tribute to Rich Mullins in honor of the 20th anniversary of his passing: great interviews and links to video–a beautiful outpouring to the ragamuffin troubadour.
 The tribute includes this two hour concert, opening with more footage of Rich Mullins himself.
 It’s a stunner.
 I just ordered this book.
 Can’t wait.

 Coming up: Fascinating Facts about Sigrid Undset, Part 3.
 Undset’s years in America (including a secret assignment from Eleanor Roosevelt and friendship with Dorothy Day) and finally her return to postwar devastation in Norway.
 Don’t miss it!